-Richard Keogh joined Derby County in the summer of 2012 from Coventry City and has established himself as a key player at the iPro Stadium.
+Richard Keogh joined Derby County in the summer of 2012 from Coventry City and has established himself as a key player.

 His leadership skills and ability to organise from the back are one of his key strengths, as well as his solid and dependable performances.